h2oai/sparkling-water/doc/src/site/sphinx/ml/shap_values.rst

 Get Contributions from Raw MOJO
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Obtaining SHAP values is possible only from MOJO's generated for GBM, XGBoost and DRF and for
+Obtaining SHAP values is possible only from MOJO's generated for GBM, XGBoost, and DRF and for
 regression or binomial problems.
 If you don't need to train the model and just need to load existing mojo,
 there is no need to start ``H2OContext``.